-Frequently Asked Questions about Dewatering Our goal is to support our customers in their efforts by providing answers to questions regarding dewatering products.
+Frequently Asked Questions about Dewatering.
+Our goal is to support our customers in their efforts by providing answers to questions regarding Dewatering Bag products.

 1. What are Geotextile Tubes?

-Geotextile tubes are flexible in their application and can provide benefits over other dredging dewatering options in the area of cost, quality and ease of use.
-Physically they are made up of woven geotextile fabric Materials that are designed in such a way to retain suspended solids & sediment and allow water to pass through the gaps in the woven fabric.
+Geotextile tubes are flexible in their application and can provide benefits over other dredging dewatering options in the area of cost, quality, and ease of use.
+Physically they are made up of woven Fabric Geotextile Materials that are designed in such a way to retain suspended solids and sediment and allow water to pass through the gaps in the woven fabric.
 The dewatering rate and effluent quality will depend on the sediment, system used and the operating conditions.

 2. Why is it smart to do a hanging bag test before I purchase a Geotextile Tube?